Maintenance Tips for Commercial Garage Doors

 An imbalanced garage door can reduce performance and wear out parts prematurely.
 Check your garage door’s balance by following these steps:

 Your garage door is out of balance if it moves up or falls to the floor.
-In that case, you’ll have to call a professional to replace your springs and look for other signs of wear.
+In that case, you’ll have to call professional service technicians to replace your springs and look for other signs of wear.

 6. Look for Damaged Parts